nprapps/nprapps.github.com/_posts/2020-02-13-summer-2020-designer-developer-internship.markdown

 Does this sound like you?
 Apply to join our team!
 It isn't always easy, but it is very rewarding.
 You'll learn a ton and you'll have a lot of fun.

-Our paid internship runs from Jan.
-13 to April 17. **Applications are due Monday, Nov.
-4 at 5 p.m.
+Our paid internship runs from June 1 to Aug.
+21. **Applications are due Monday, Mar.
+9 at 5 p.m.
 ET.**

 Here are a few projects our recent interns have worked on: